ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 ## Requirements for upgrading to PostgreSQL (v 13, 14) from PostgreSQL (v10, 11, 12)
 {: #upgrading-reqs}

 - If you have `pg_repack` installed, you need to remove it before performing the upgrade.
-This can be done with
+This can be done with a command like:

 ```sh
 DROP EXTENSION pg_repack;
 ```
 {: pre}

 After upgrading, reinstall `pg_repack`.
+This can be done with a command like:

-- If you are using PostGIS, you must upgrade to PostGIS 3.3 before upgrading.
-This can by done by running the following against a database with PostGIS installed
+If you are using PostGIS, you must upgrade to PostGIS 3.3 before upgrading.
+This can by done by running the following against a database with PostGIS installed.
+{: note}

 ```sh
 SELECT * FROM update_to_postgis_33();